create3000/titania/README.md

 sudo apt-get install titania
 ```

+Since it is sometimes a bit tricky to compile titania successfully on other linux systems, there is a package available for AUR, the arch linux user
+repository which should simplify the process for you: [https://aur.archlinux.org/packages/titania-git/](https://aur.archlinux.org/packages/titania-git/).

+### AUR package

 If you want to compile Titania from source, first make sure that all dependencies listed in `debian/control` are installed.
 Then
 type the following commands in a terminal:

+### Install from Source

 ```bash
 git clone https://github.com/create3000/titania.git